DevExpress-Examples/how-to-load-data-from-a-kml-file-t140303/Readme.md

 <!-- default badges end -->
 <!-- default file list -->

-# Maps for WinForms - How to load Data from a KML File
+# Maps for WinForms - Load Data from a KML File

 This example loads vector items from a `KML` file.